dpgaspar/Flask-AppBuilder/docs/security.rst

 Authentication: OAuth
 ---------------------

-By using this method it will be possible to use the provider API, this is because your requesting the user to give permission to your app to access or manage the user's account on the provider.
+By using this method it will be possible to use the provider API, this is because you're requesting the user to give permission to your app to access or manage the user's account on the provider.

 So you can send tweets, post on the users facebook, retrieve the user's linkedin profile etc.